mkdoc/mkapi/README.md

-Accepts an array of files, concatenates the files in the order given into a string, parse the comments in the resulting string into an AST and transforms the AST into commonmark compliant markdown.
+Accepts an array of files, concatenates the files in the order given into a string, parse the comments in the resulting string into an AST and transform the AST into commonmark compliant markdown.

 * `files` Array List of files to parse.
 * `opts` Object Parse options.